xing/hops/DOCUMENTATION.md

 #### [`jest-preset-hops`](packages/jest-preset)

-Hops uses wepback to configure and instrument your application.
+Hops uses webpack to configure and instrument your application.
 However, test runners aren't compatible with this setup out of the box.

 `jest-preset-hops` is a [Jest preset](https://jestjs.io/docs/en/configuration.html#preset-string) that allows to write tests for Hops applications.
 It aims to support all features that the official `hops-*` packages provide (e.g. transpiling your files with babel) inside of your Jest tests.